-Hands-on experience is obtained during clinical affiliations at local animal hospitals, service learning sites, and spay/neuter clinics.
+Hands-on experience is obtained during clinical affiliations at local animal hospitals, service-learning sites, and spay/neuter clinics.
 Transportation to and from off-campus sites is the responsibility of the student.
 Clinical Affiliation experiences may vary in time and in locations including days, evenings, and/or weekends.
 Students are required to purchase, through the college approved vendor, a scrub top and bottom, and a lab coat in their first semester in the program.
 Scrubs will be worn in lab courses at the college and during clinical affiliations.
 Lab coats will be worn in anatomy and clinical pathology lab courses.
-Veterinary courses including Veterinary Anatomy and Physiology I and II must be successfully completed with a minimum grade of C+ before enrollment in Clinical Affiliations and the following semesters.
+Veterinary courses including Veterinary Anatomy and Physiology I and II must be successfully completed with a minimum grade of C+ before enrollment in the subsequent semesters, Clinical Affiliations, and to graduate from the program.

 The goal of the program is to provide our students with a comprehensive academic foundation emphasizing technical skills, integrity, and professionalism.
 The program may be completed on a full-time or part-time basis.
 All veterinary technology courses must be completed within four years of the date of entry to the program.
-Students admitted to or reentering the program must meet current requirements necessary for graduation.
+Students admitted to or re-entering the program must meet current requirements necessary for graduation.

 Successful completion of this degree program provides students the opportunity to seek employment in veterinary hospitals and other related fields.
 They are also eligible to take the Veterinary Technician National Exam (VTNE) to become certified or licensed.
-In the last three years, 83 graduates were eligible first-time candidates for the VTNE.
-Of those 83, 69 graduates sat for the VTNE with a 3 year average pass rate of 68%.
+In the last three years, 70 graduates sat for the VTNE with a 3-year average pass rate of 75.71%.
 Graduates may find jobs in veterinary hospitals, medical laboratories, pet-related industries, zoos, research facilities, and the pharmaceutical industry.